enbonilla2031-web/CS2-DistanceCalculation/README.md

-This is my Distance Cal
+This is my Distance Calculation program.